2022 Testing and Training Schedules

-The Spring 2021 Court Interpreter Written Examination is scheduled for Tuesday, May 25, 2021.
-The written exam is held in the 4th floor library of the Judicial Branch Building, 1111 East Court Ave., Des Moines, IA 50319.
+The next Court Interpreter Written Examination is scheduled for November 04, 2022.
+The written exam will be held in the 4th floor library of the Judicial Branch Building, 1111 East Court Ave., Des Moines, IA 50319.

 Interpreter Orientation Program

-The next orientation program will be held on Friday, January 28, 2022.
+The next orientation program is scheduled for October 28, 2022.
 The orientation program will be conducted virtually, via GoToMeeting.

 Oral Certification Exam

-The Winter 2022 Court Interpreter Oral Certification exam will be held on Friday, February 04, 2022.
-Exams are held at the Iowa Judicial Branch Building, 1111 East Court Ave, Des Moines, Iowa.
+The next Court Interpreter Oral Certification exam is scheduled for November 18, 2022.
+Exams will be held at the Iowa Judicial Branch Building, 1111 East Court Ave, Des Moines, Iowa.